-- The idea that IC is central both in the SPTI and in mathematics suggests an amalgamation of the two.
-That would give the SPTI the benefits of more than 2,000 years of thinking about mathematics.
-And potential benefits for mathematics and science include: the introduction of new techniques for the representation and processing of knowledge via IC, especially the SP-Multiple-Alignment concept; full or partial automation of inferential processes, and the discovery of new concepts; the potential to provide researchers in mathematics and science with methods for the representation and processing of knowledge that, compared with existing systems, are more compatible with the way that people naturally think. - There is potential in the SPTI for new thinking about concepts of probability, new thinking about concepts of computation, with potential benefits in both cases.
+- The idea that IC is central both in the SPTI and in mathematics suggests an amalgamation of the two to create a New Mathematics (NM), with the benefits of AI and more than 2,000 years of thinking about mathematics.
+Potential benefits include: full or partial automation of inferential processes, and the discovery of new concepts; the potential to provide researchers in mathematics and science with methods for the representation and processing of knowledge that, compared with existing systems, are more compatible with the way that people naturally think. - There is potential in the SPTI for new thinking about concepts of probability, and new thinking about concepts of computation, with potential benefits in both cases.